 1. The damage incurred during an electrical injury depends upon the voltage, the resistance of tissues, the amperage (or current strength), the type of circuit (direct or alternating current), the current pathway, and the duration of contact.

-- Resistance is diameter of pipe (bone, tendon and fat have highest resistance and typically worse damage).
+Resistance is the diameter of pipe (bone, tendon and fat have highest resistance and typically worse damage).

 2. Electrical injuries are traditionally divided into high-voltage vs low-voltage exposures, AC vs DC circuits.
 Understanding these distinctions can help you anticipate potential injuries.

-- Flash injuries (caused by arc between source and patient; can generate temps up to 9032F and ignite clothing).
+Flash injuries (caused by arc between source and patient; can generate temps up to 5000C (9032F) and ignite clothing).

 3. Electrical injuries have three main mechanisms of injury.

-- Mechanical effects of the electric current, including violent contractions and falls
+Mechanical effects of the electric current include violent contractions and falls

 4. Delayed arrhythmias are rare and tend to occur only in patients with an arrhythmia on presentation, as has been shown in multiple prospective and retrospective trials encompassing both low-voltage and high-voltage injuries [4-10].